 Nkasa Rupara National Park (formerly Mamili)

-Nkasa Lupala National Park is in the southwest corner of the eastern Caprivi Strip; bordering the Okavango Delta Kwando area.
-Lush, green, and wet are three words that are rarely associated with Namibia’s stunning national parks; but they aptly describe Nkasa Lupala (Mamili) National Park.
+Nkasa Lupala National Park is in the southwest corner of the eastern Caprivi Strip.
+Bordering the Okavango Delta Kwando area.
+Lush, green, and wet are three words that are rarely associated with Namibia’s stunning national parks.
+But they aptly describe Nkasa Lupala (Mamili) National Park.
 Described as Namibia’s Okavango Delta; the 124 square mile Nkasa Lupala National Park; has the distinction of being the largest wetland area with conservation status in Namibia.
-A complex network of channels, reed beds, ox-bow lakes, and tree-covered islands; with the focal point on Nkasa and Lupala; two large islands in the Kwando/Linyanti River.
+A complex network of channels, reed beds, oxbow lakes, and tree covered islands; with the focal point on Nkasa and Lupala.
+Two large islands in the Kwando/Linyanti River.

 Mudumu National Park

 With four of the Big 5 (no rhino at present).
 Mudumu National park is one of the few places in Namibia where you will see buffalo.
 Mudumu is also home to a large elephant population.
 This is because the park acts as a corridor as they migrate between Botswana, Zambia, Angola, and Zimbabwe.
 Dense mopane woodlands are at the core of the park; the combination of forest and water ensures a wealth of wildlife.
-Centered on the Mudumu Mulapo fossil river course; this vast 390 square mile expanse of dense savannah and mopane woodlands bordered in the west by the Kwando River; was proclaimed a national park in 1990.
+Centered on the Mudumu Mulapo fossil river course; this vast 390 square mile expanse of dense savanna and mopane woodlands bordered in the west by the Kwando River; was proclaimed a national park in 1990.

 Drive through thick mopane forest and over wide floodplains; past swamps of papyrus and temporary lakes besieged by waterfowl.
 Immense leadwood trees dwarf you.
-Encounter the water-loving creatures of Mudumu.
+Encounter the water loving creatures of Mudumu.
 The elephants and hippos, the spotted-necked otters and crocodiles, and the rare red lechwe and sitatunga antelope.

-The entire eastern Zambezi is a bird-watchers paradise.
+The entire eastern Zambezi is a bird watchers paradise.
 There are over 430 species.
 In fact; it is home to almost 70 percent of Namibia’s total number of bird species.

 Access to the park is only possible with a 4×4 vehicle.
 However, the C49 that bisects the park; is a hard gravel road that is accessible to any type of vehicle.